yiming-kang/rnaseq_pipe/README.md

 			-k 0 -o reports/saturation_curves.group_<group_#>/
 	```

 	4. Manually audit sample quality in `reports/sample_quality.group_<group_#>.xlsx`.
-If you decide to rescue the sample, record 0 in column MANUAL_AUDIT, put your name in USER and your reason of the rescue decision.
+If you decide to rescue the sample, record 0 in column MANUAL_AUDIT for the corresponding sample, put your name in USER and your reason of the rescue decision; otherwise, leave it blank.

 	5. Update audit of sample summary.